a-narayan/a-narayan-old.github.io/resources.md

 layout: basic
 title: Resources
 permalink: /resources/
-description: Resources available from the IDS Lab research group at UBC and UW.
+description: Resources available from the IS Lab research group at UBC and UW.
 We post slides, presentations and workshop materials.
 ---

 Videos and presentations are available in our [Vimeo](https://){:target="_blank"} page.
 Posters and other documents are also available in our [Figshare](https://figshare.com/) page.